Farid022/Portfolio/README.md

 <img width="1082" alt="Screenshot 2024-01-06 at 8 26 53 PM" src="https://github.com/Farid022/Portfolio/assets/107756341/5b038a94-d54c-4499-a5a9-6b04a196f46f">

 # 👋 Hi!
 I'm an iOS Developer.
-Here's my Apps lived on AppStore
+Here's a bit about my Apps.

 # [1.
 GyMaster Gym Management](https://apps.apple.com/us/app/gymaster/id6463846522)
 Gym Management and gym workout - your all-in-one solution for your fitness centre's operations and enhancing your members' experience.